MicrosoftDocs/nav-content/dynamics-nav-app/production-how-to-register-consumption-and-output.md

 ---
-    title: How to Register Consumption and Output for One Production Order
+    title: How to Register Consumption and Output for One Production Order | Microsoft Docs
     description: This execution task is performed in the **Production Journal** window.
 The journal combines the functions of the separate consumption journal and output journals into one journal.
 The combined journal is accessed directly from a released production order.
 Its main purpose is to manually post the consumption of components, the quantity of end items produced, and the time spent in operations.
+    services: project-madeira
+    documentationcenter: ''
     author: SorenGP

-    ms.prod: "dynamics-nav-2017"
+    ms.service: dynamics365-financials
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na